Aluwood Vs Timber Venetian Blinds South Africa

 Are aluwood venetian blinds suitable for bathrooms in South Africa?

-Yes, aluwood venetian blinds are one of the best choices for South African bathrooms.
+Yes, aluwood venetian blinds are one of the best choices for South Africa, with delivery to Johannesburg, Cape Town, Durban, Pretoria, Port Elizabeth and Bloemfonteinn bathrooms.
 The aluminium core is fully moisture-proof and will not warp, swell, or corrode in a bathroom environment.
 Real timber venetian blinds are not recommended for bathrooms due to their moisture absorption.
 Custom Blinds recommends aluwood venetians for bathrooms as a standard specification.

 How long do aluwood venetian blinds last compared to timber in South Africa?